darin3/cs314/README.md

-# Deploy Script for CS314
+# Auto-Deploy Script for CS314
-Automate the server deployment process
+Automate the server deployment process for the CS314 trip project.
+Works with DEV and SPRINT[1-5] options.

 ## Script Setup
 * Copy deploy.sh to the project **t##/bin/** directory.